 Turned out to be a nice tricker with a great taz machine and a deeper backflip.
 Backspins are better as well.
 Still quite slow and precise in flight.
 The signature Vendetta slotmachines are a bit lost.
 Maybe a little tweaking can bring those back.
 I’m not intending to share the plans publicly, since it is based on a kite that used to be available commercially.
 Krijn Hemminga was interested in building one as well so we both have a matching kite to do some pair trick flying.
-A couple of other friends have build 90three’s as well.
+A bunch of other friends within our little community have build 90three’s as well.
 So there’s quite a few now.
 At the moment we are keeping it within our group of friends.

 Scroll all the way down for the videos.

 Weight: 280 gr (incl.
 12,5 gr curtain-lead tailweight)

 Recommended lines: 40 kg